 Compounding the problem is the issue of signal strength.
-When the sound comes out of your TV, it emits what is known as a line-level signal.
+When your TV plays music, it sends out what is called a line-level signal.
 This signal is very low voltage to save your television the power of emitting speaker-level sound.

-Most soundbars solve this by having an internal amplifier.
-An amplifier boosts the line-level signal by adding electricity, making it powerful enough to move your speakers and give you that beautiful home theater-quality sound.
+Most soundbars solve this by having a built-in amplifier.
+An amplifier raises the line-level signal to move your speakers and give you theater-quality sound.
 This is why they have a power adapter or need to be plugged into a wall outlet.

-A system works similarly.
-Like with the soundbar, the surround sound system boosts the line-level signal coming from the TV, powering the speakers connected to your receiver, which, by the way, we’ve written a tutorial on before.
+An active surround sound system works similarly.
+Like the soundbar, the surround sound system boosts the line-level signal coming from the TV.
+This powers the speakers hooked to your receiver, which we’ve written about before.

 This is in contrast to passive speakers, which require external amplification like the ones in your surround system.
-Passive speakers are the most common type of speaker and are typically less expensive.
+Passive speakers are the most common and are typically less expensive.

 Why Connecting an Active Soundbar to a Receiver is a Bad Idea